davidrumseymapcenter/colocate/index.md

 Discussion on the use cases of IIIF and maps for institutions and researchers.

-- _AllMaps_: Applying IIIF-native tools for georeferencing.
+- _Allmaps_: Applying IIIF-native tools for georeferencing.
 - _GeoBlacklight_: Expanding collections and using map data in research.

 **10:30 AM - 11:00 AM: Morning Refreshment Break**